akeneo/pim-docs/cookbook/product/update-product.rst

 .. note::

-    We provide several services which implements `ObjectUpdaterInterface` to manipulate other business models (family, attribute, etc).
+    We provide several services which implements the same interface to update other business models (family, attribute, etc).

 .. warning::